wpmetabox/docsv2/docs/tutorials/add-guest-authors.md

 You can add something else to get other information about the current user.
 It’s up to you.

-### Step 2: Get the list of the submitted posts by the current user
+### 2. Getting the list of the submitted posts by the current user

 We add the following function to the `page-account.php` file: